curl/everything-curl/tls-sslkeylogfile.md

 choice before you start the browser or curl

 2. Setting the same file name path in the Master-secret field in Wireshark.
-Go to Preferences->Protocols->SSL and edit the path as shown in the screenshot below.
+Go to Preferences->Protocols->TLS (SSL in older versions) and edit the path as shown in the screenshot below.

 ![set the ssl key file name](wireshark-ssl-master-secret.png)